PerceptronV/PerceptronV.github.io/about.markdown

 permalink: /about/
 ---

-I like technology because it controls the pulse of our rapid world.
+I am passionate about technology as it controls the pulse of our rapidly evolving world.

 Specifically, I enjoy learning about and applying machine learning concepts to realworld problems, like predicting exchange rates, generating poetry, or making personal assistants.
 Playing around with Arduinos is always cool, too!